Avocados: Green, Gold, and Glorious

 The decadent richness of avocados belies their healthful qualities.
 They're a good source of dietary fiber, potassium, folate, and vitamins B6 and C. While avocados do have a high fat content, it comes largely in the form of monounsaturated fat―specifically, oleic acid―which may help lower cholesterol.
 They're a functional food, to be sure.
 Yet with avocados, form and flavor tend to precede function.

 With a food so naturally tasty, the simplest, most unadorned applications are often the best.
-We offer recipes―such as Seafood Avocado Salad with Ginger―that let it's subtle flavor and luscious texture shine through.
-Roasted Garlic, Poblano, and Red Pepper Guacamole, our twist on an old classic, will serve you well for a Cinco de Mayo celebration.
-And despite concern of ruining the flavor, you can cook avocados, as we do in the Blackened Chicken and Grilled Avocado Tacos.
+We offer recipes―such as Avocado Salad with Honey-Lime Vinaigrette and All the Green Things Salad―that let it's subtle flavor and luscious texture shine through.
+Our Shrimp and Black Bean Tacos or Mango Guacamole will serve you well for a Cinco de Mayo celebration.
+Let it's diced, creamy pieces melt in our Double Barley Posole.
+Start the morning off right with it in our Farro Breakfast Bowl.
+And despite concern of ruining the flavor, you can cook avocados, as we do in the Skillet Chicken with Seared Avocados.
 The trick is to cook them quickly, since prolonged heat exposure draws out their tannins and makes them bitter.

 Try working avocado into dishes of your own.
 Use ripe, mashed avocado as a sandwich spread instead of mayonnaise, or diced avocado as a soup garnish.
 Incorporate it into salad dressing, bread, or cake batter.
 Of course, you can simply relish an avocado on its own with little more than a squeeze of lime and a sprinkle of salt and freshly ground pepper.
 However you enjoy it, let the simple beauty of this fruit speak for itself.